20 Kitchen Science Hacks That Actually Work

 Klaus Nielsen by Pexels

-When you add a teaspoon of baking powder into boiling water, it increases it pH level.
-This weakens the bond between the shell and the egg whites, making it easier to remove.
+When you add a teaspoon of baking powder to boiling water, it increases its pH level.
+This weakens the bond between the shell and the egg whites, making removing it easier.

 11. Cook Pasta Faster by Using a Wide Pan